AbstractEndeavors/abstract-ai/README.md

 Each of these methods, with their signature features, enhances the usability and functionality of the Abstract_AI system, ensuring optimized interactions, easy navigation through data chunks, and adept handling of responses.

-#### PromptManager

-Focuses on prompts and their processing, determining token distribution and counting tokens in given text.
 #### ApiManager
 Overview
 The ApiBuilder.py is a component of the abstract_ai GPT API console that streamlines the usage of the OpenAI API.
 It serves as a utility module for managing API keys and constructing request headers required for API interactions.